-After each activity adults record the children's achievements and then these are transferred into their Learning Journeys and onto the 'Next Steps' board.
-The 'Next Steps' board enables all adults working within the environment to be aware of where children are at and what they are working towards.
-It enables the following week's planning to be pitched correctly in order for progression.
+After each activity adults record the children's achievements and then these are transferred into their Learning Journeys or Tapestry.
+The teacher then plans for the child's next step based on what they have observed.
+This enables the following weeks planning to pitched correctly in order for progression.